Identifying overlapping terrorist cells from the Noordin Top actor-event network: Simulation study

-Table \ref{tab_clasf} reports the results of this simulation.
+For this simulation, we set $n=300$ and consider three possible values for the number of events, namely $d=\{6,18,38\}$.
+For each of the three values of $d$, we generate 25 independent datasets.
+We then run the algorithm by setting the true number of clusters, i.e. $K=3$ for our model or $K^{\star}=8$ for the competitors.
+Table \ref{tab_clasf} reports the results of this simulation in terms of the ability of allocating the actors into the 8 \emph{heir} clusters.
 In each sub-group defined by the value of $d$, our model achieves simultaneously lower (better) average misclassification error rate and higher (better) average adjusted Rand index with respect to the other competitors.
 The closest in terms of performance is \texttt{mixtbern}, which however exhibits less stability.
-It is worth noticing that as the number of events, $d$, increases so does the performance improvement in the classification task: this is true for all the models except \texttt{mixer}.
+It is worth noticing that as the number of events, $d$, increases so does the performance improvement in the classification task: this is true for all the models with the exception of \texttt{mixer}.
 The loss of performance for models \texttt{blockmodels} and \texttt{mixer} is partially expected due to the loss of information after transformation of the data into a one-mode network.

-\subsection{Convergence of parameters' posterior distributions}
+\subsubsection{Convergence of parameters' posterior distributions}

-In this section we focus on the convergence behavior of the posterior distributions of the attendance probabilities $\pi_{kj}$ to the true values that produced the data.
+For this simulation, we focus on the convergence behavior of the posterior distributions of the attendance probabilities $\pi_{kj}$ to the true values of the data generating model.
 In particular, we use a fixed setting with $K=3$, $d=18$, letting the sample size vary as $n=\{100,250,500\}$.
-We set the true values for the $\{\pi_{kj}\}$ as described in Section \ref{subsec:datageneration}.
+We set the true values for the $\{\pi_{kj}\}$ as described in Section \ref{subsec:classification}.
 For each sample size, we simulate 25 replicated datasets and we collect all posterior samples (after burn-in) of the same $n$ from each MCMC into one single chain.
 While this inevitably introduces some additional Monte Carlo error, the increased amount of available information should dampen this aggregation effect.
 Results are visualized in Figure \ref{plots_grid}.
-Rows of the plot grid correspond to events (specifically, we are reporting $j=\{1,9,18\}$) and columns are the attendance probabilities of those event for the three different primary clusters.
-As expected, increasing sample size (from $n=100$, red curve, to $n=500$, blue curve) the posterior distribution exhibits less variability, contracting around the true value, i.e., the vertical dashed line, used for the simulations.
-The same behavior is observed for the posterior distributions of the other $\pi_{kj}$ and the posterior distribution of $\boldsymbol{\alpha}^{\star}$, the proportions of the mixture model (not shown).